 Built in the American Foursquare style, with a prominent centre dormer, wide front porch and a hipped roof, the exterior of this house has changed very little since it was constructed in the early 1920's.
 The American Foursquare style was popular between 1890 and 1930.
-Based on plans drawn up by Stephen Green, it was built by J. Harold Havden for his sister, Mrs. Ida (Hayden) Nicholson and her architect, the style is decadent, with an emphasis on superfluous decoration.
-The built this house in 1898.
-Planned by a Boston house has an eclectic array of High Victorian styles with its complex shapes and stained glass, Italianate hip roof and bays, and Greek Revival pediments and Grecian dentils.
-The
+Based on plans drawn up by Stephen Green, it was built by J. Harold Hayden for his sister, Mrs. Ida (Hayden) Nicholson and her husband, A. Donald Nicholson during a mini building boom in Woodstock.
+The Nicholson family lived here for many years, with at least two generations working as Customs Officers.
+The current owners, the Dimock family, have lived here since 1963.